 How about a DIY 1581 Replica?
-All you need is a replica 1581 board, internals, case, and power supply.
+You only need a replica 1581 board, internals, case, and power supply.
 All of these components are readily available.
 If you have a 3D printer, you can even make the case yourself.

 Step 1: Get That Replica Board